ubermorgenland/devops-agent/README.md

 ollama create qwen-devops-v2 -f Modelfile
 ```

-### Error: "No such file: qwen-devops-442-q4_k_m.gguf"
+### Error: "No such file: qwen3-devops.gguf"

-Make sure you've downloaded the GGUF file from Google Drive and placed it in the repository directory.
+Make sure you've downloaded the GGUF file from Hugging Face and placed it in the repository directory.

 ### Agent gets stuck or loops